Encode-guidelines/guidelines/docs/competences.md

     training carried out by the EpiDoc community (the community of scholars active in digital edition of Inscriptions and papyri)

-**2.2.1.
-The CALOHEE Subject Area Learning Outcomes / Assessment Reference Framework**
+### The CALOHEE Subject Area Learning Outcomes / Assessment Reference Framework

 CALOHEE offers a template and menu as to what can be learned in the context of a degree programme in a given subject area (in our case: